Aerial Gilbert: Personal life and education

 Gilbert was born on March 13, 1954.
 She enjoyed swimming as a child and began competing in the sport at age five.
 She later participated in basketball and tennis teams, as well.

 Gilbert attended Mills College, where she competed on the school's rowing team.

-In 1988, Gilbert used eye drops that had been tampered with to include acid lye, resulting in her losing her vision.
+In 1988, Gilbert used eye drops that had been criminally tampered with to include caustic alkali, resulting in her losing her vision.
 She subsequently learned to adapt to her new circumstances, furthering her education at a school for the visually impaired and acquiring skills such as Braille.

 Later, Gilbert donated her kidney to a friend but had medical complications that resulted in her kidney starting to fail; as of 2016, she was looking for a kidney donor.

 Gilbert was married prior to losing her sight, though the disability ultimately resulted in a divorce.
 In 1997, she married Larry Lobel, whom she met at Marin General Hospital.

 In addition to rowing and working at Marin General Hospital, Gilbert is an avid beekeeper, having started her first hive when she was in high school.